 You want to be found and contacted by recruiters with suitable opportunities.
 The more connections you have, the more you’ll be found when recruiters are looking for people with your background.

-Notice I wrote “suitable” opportunities?
+Notice the reference to “suitable” opportunities above?
 You may hear about a lot of unsuitable ones, too.
-That’s the down side of having lots of connections.
+Yes, that’s the down side of having lots of connections.
 You’ll get more LinkedIn messages and notifications.
 But even if you have to click “No thanks” a few dozen times for every “Yes, tell me more” opportunity, if it gets you into your dream job it will have been worth it.

-You want to stay at “top of mind” with your network and be open to word-of-mouth opportunities.
+You want to stay at “top of mind” with your network for word-of-mouth opportunities.

 With a larger network you’ll also show up more often under “People Also Viewed” and “Recommended for You—People.”
 Also, your status updates and published posts are more likely to get views, shares and comments.
 All of which helps keep you visible and more likely to hear from somebody that “we have an opportunity I thought you’d be interested in.”
 Again, it’s free advertising (unless you’re paying for Premium, which is definitely optional).